tpascarella/sr50/docs/problem/"financial_advisors".md

 Barring some very complicated tax situations, or estate planning, you don't need a financial advisor.
 The *math* of Financial Independence is sixth grade level.
 You don't need to pay someone else thousands of dollars to tell you that you should spend less than you earn, and invest for the future.

+We are specifically competing with these *established financial advisor firms* by open sourcing everything we teach.
+We have taken the time and energy to compile all of the best information you can find on Google, and then give it away for free.

 >Increase Your Savings Rate